amandeepmittal/amanhimself.dev/cb-archived/build-chatbot-dialogflow-nodejs-webhooks.md

 For the movie chatbot, each user expression is going to contain the name of the movie.
 The Dialogflow agent is not smart enough to extract the name of the movie out of the user's expression.
 You have to provide an entity that can highlight the name of the movie every time a new training phrase is introduced to the bot.

 From the sidebar menu, go to the entity section and click on the button **Create Entity**.
-Fill in the name of your entity as `movie` because this is what is being passed inside the webhook's request body.
+Fill in the name of your entity as a `movie` because this is what is being passed inside the webhook's request body.
 From the server, remember the following line:

 ```js
 req.body.queryResult.parameters.movie;